 Since then, cathedral staff and consultants have been assessing the damage and creating action plans for what can be accomplished with donations.
 Donations so far total $10 million.

-For example, scaffolding around damage to the southwest pinnacle includes "a series of large jacks inside the pinnacle helping to relieve some of the pressure," says National Cathedral Head Stone Mason Joe Alonso.
+Work detailed as scaffolding around damage to the southwest pinnacle includes “a series of large jacks inside the pinnacle helping to relieve some of the pressure,” says National Cathedral Head Stone Mason Joe Alonso.

 There also are massive cables wrapped around the southwest pinnacle.